nicholascar/prov-data-fitness/README.md

 File *eg2.ttl* contains data as per the image *eg2.png*.
 All tests run against *eg2.ttl* fail or return no result.

+File *eg3-forward.ttl* contains data as per the image *eg3-forward.png*.
+This example data is presented to inform discussion about 'forward provenance' fitness methodologies but no code implementations are given.

 Nicholas Car <nicholas.car@ga.gov.au>